Jessica Sierra: 2006–2008: First record deal, "Unbroken" and Celebrity Rehab

 Sierra exited Verge records shortly after Celebrity Rehab, and signed with a new record label for her upcoming debut album.
 "Unbroken" was the only single released with Verge.

-Sierra has since been clean and sober for 18 months, and thanks Dr. Drew Pinsky for saving her life.

 2010–2012: new label, release of Rebound

 In 2010, Sierra signed with a new record label called Elite B Records and released her new single "Enough" and released the music video online in October 2010, but it did not chart.
 Her debut album Rebound was due to be released in December 2010.
 In January 2011, after her album was not released she stated that it had been pushed back for a 2011 release to finish some songs.
 The album was never released.

 Personal life

 As of 2011, Sierra was a resident of Vacaville, California.
 She is a mother of two sons named Kayden Cash and Sebastian Evans.

 Stalking incident

 A 59-year-old man from California was arrested on January 17, 2006 at the home of Sierra's grandmother.
 Tampa police reported that Daniel Young left at least 40 voice mail messages telling Sierra that he loved her and was willing to go to jail for her.
 Sierra was a spokesperson for the United States Department of Justice's National Stalking Resource Center, and was featured in a national campaign to promote awareness of the risks of and remedies for stalking; Diane Stuart, Director of the Office on Violence Against Women, United States Department of Justice, worked with Sierra on this project.

 The incident was recalled by Sierra on Investigation Discovery's Stalked: Someone's Watching.